vivly/CRST/msgnn/README.md

-# CRST
+# MSGNN

-Source code for the model CRST, the epidemic risk assessment model for Nanjing.
+Source code for the model MSGNN, the epidemic incident forecasting model for the US.

 ## Setup

-- Install CUDA 10.1
+- Install CUDA 10.1.2
 - Run `setup_py.sh` to install necessary packages

 ## Usage